 Indications for Mini Gastric Bypass Surgery

 Indications for MGB surgery are similar to that of Roux-en-Y gastric bypass (RYGB) surgery.
-A patient with body-mass index (BMI) >40 kg/m or BMI >35 kg/m with one or more obesity associated disease condition is eligible for MGB surgery.
+A patient with a body-mass index (BMI) >40 kg/m or BMI >35 kg/m with one or more obesity associated disease condition is eligible for MGB surgery.
 It can also be done for obese individuals who have failed to achieve significant weight loss with non-surgical methods.

 How effective is Mini Gastric Bypass Surgery?

 Many studies have shown that MGB has similar efficacy with RYGB in terms of weight loss and resolution of comorbid conditions while others revealed that MBG is more efficient than RYGB.
-This is in addition to other benefits such as: reduce time of surgery, shorter learning curve, and lesser major complications.
+This is in addition to other benefits such as: reduce the time of surgery, shorter learning curve, and lesser major complications.

 Five years after surgery, the percentage excess weight loss for MGB was 72.9% and BMI of 27.7kg/m2.
 These were better than percentage excess weight loss of 60.1% and BMI of 29.2kg/m2 recorded for patients with RYGB.

 This finding is also similar to that of Lee et al. where the percentage excess weight loss was greater in MGB group than in RYGB group one year post-surgery 64.9% vs. 58.7%.
-However not much difference was observed 2 years post-surgery.
+However, not much difference was observed 2 years post-surgery.

 Remission of type 2 diabetes mellitus was also better in patients who had MGB surgery as compared to RYGB and gastric sleeve surgeries.

 Complications of Mini Gastric Bypass Surgery?